jdodgen/Recipe-collection/favorite/basic_red_salsa.md

 to make salsa I discovered that cilantro (fresh corriander) was not sold in the large bunches as in SoCal.
 But was in a small package for fresh herbs.
 So when I returned home I actualy counted the number of stems/sprigs in my "bunch" of cilantro.
+Nice to see my dyslexic "form the can"
 ```
 Basic red Salsa